OfficerMills/om-lighter/README.md

      ```

 3. **Configuration**:
-   - Edit the `config.lua` file to adjust settings like fire growth, animation duration, debug logging, and placement offsets.
+   - Edit the `config.lua` file to adjust settings like fire growth, animation duration, debug logging, and placement offsets.(Not recommend to adjust for spread/size unless you know what you are doing).

 ### 4. Usage
 - Players can use the `zippo_lighter` item from their inventory to light fires.